friday963/aws-security-specialty-notes/README.md

         - EC2 in private subnet running unified cloudwatch agent can send logs security via *interface VPC endpoint*.
         - Can send logs to S3, kinesis streams and firehose.
         - If lambda fails to write logs to cloudwatch, check the role permissions.
+        - Different KMS Encryption supported per log group.
+        - Each log group can have up to 2 subscription filters.
+            - Useful if you need to match on specific pattern and take action based on specific patterns.
+            - Cannot modify in place, if a change to a subscription is needed it must be deleted and re-created.
     - CloudWatch Eventbridge (legacy 'Cloudwatch Events')
         - Stream of system events describing changes changes to AWS resources
         - Cannot trigger actions from here.
         - Flow:
             - Event occurs from a resource > sends event to "EventBridge" event bus > Rules get evaluated > Data sent to a service to be processed.

     - CloudTrail
         - Logs API activity for auditing
         - Cloudtrail 'trail' can be configured in management account of an AWS Organization with logging to a centralized bucket.
 Child accounts cannot modify this trail.
         - *By default, management events are logged and retained for 90 days*
         - *Logs sent to S3 have indefinite retention*
             - Log files sent to S3 can use *integrity validation*, which checks if logs have been tampered with.
+            - A file is included that tracks the hash.
+            - Cross region replication would break the validation and would report a change to the log files.
         - Can be within a region or all regions.
         - Cloudwatch events can be triggered based on API calls in CloudTrail.
         - Events can be streamed to cloudwatch logs.